handreassa/prenotami/README.md

 - Add username and password to log in to prenota in the .env file.

 - Add a file called residencia.pdf under the files folder to be uploaded in the scheduling process.
+For passport there is also a need to add the identity file in the same folder, named identidade.pdf.

 ---